By Jeni Tackett, RD, Rock Valley Physical Therapy

 In extreme heat situations such as this, staying ahead of dehydration is especially important.

-During a heat wave like we’re experiencing now in the Quad Cities, any outdoor activity can result in dehydration, reduced performance, and even heat stroke.
+During a midwestern heat wave, any outdoor activity can result in dehydration, reduced performance, and even heat stroke.

 Benefits of hydration: